 The Grande École Program is an academic program that has built its approach to teaching and learning around the importance of the individual and its core values of responsibility and openness.

-This 5-year master's degree program, accessible directly after high school, confers the French government's "Grade de Master" and has achieved EFMD Accredited Master status, attesting to both national and international recognition of the program's quality.
+This 5-year master's degree program, accessible directly after high school, confers the French government's "Grade de Master".

 To apply to the 1st year of the Grande Ecole Program, students must take ICD Business School's in-house entrance examination.